CodeReclaimers/neat-python/docs/module_summaries.rst

     includes code for configuration, creation, and mutation.

 .. py:module:: checkpoint
-   :synopsis: Uses :py:mod:`pickle` to save and restore populations (and other aspects of the simulation state).
+   :synopsis: Uses `pickle` to save and restore populations (and other aspects of the simulation state).

 checkpoint
 ---------------